 An Apple Pay Ventra Wallet screenshot from a Japanese Twitter user revealed a fascinating bit of information.
 Apple Pay transit cards like Suica, SmarTrip and TAP all show a stored value card balance.
 Apple Pay Ventra does not, it shows a card number like a Wallet credit card.
 This means Apple Pay Ventra is a reincarnated Mastercard prepaid debit card, but this time it’s disguised as a mobile transit card with Mastercard running card account services.

-Apple Pay Ventra: the closed open loop transit card
+Apple Pay Ventra: the closed loop EMV transit card

 Tech blog coverage of the Apple Pay Ventra launch only mentioned Express Transit but there are important limitations: